Engin-Boot/no-oggy-in-cs-AleenaSaleem/README.md

 ## Method

-The code doesn't work according to the intention.
-Make it succeed.

-Don't forget to update this file after fixing the code.
+The RemoveOggy function cannot manipulate the original list while still iterating through it.
+So it creates a copy and manipulates the orignal one using duplicate as reference.